odea-project/qAlgorithms/report/report.md

 performed.

-The results of different algorithms can vary significantly, even when concerning the same measurement data. [@hohrenkComparisonSoftwareTools2020]
+The results of different algorithms can vary significantly, even when concerning the same measurement data [@hohrenkComparisonSoftwareTools2020].

 It is to be expected that, in addition to more measurements being performed, the size of datasets increses.
 Both factors combined result in very large amounts of data that in turn require highly performant data analysis software.

+With the emergence of central databases for (analysed) NTS data like InSpectra [@feraudInSpectraPlatformIdentifying2023], there is a need for ensuring result comparability through standardised feature detection algorithms.

 Importance of NTS, Datenprozessierung und Analyse entscheidende Größe bei NTS; ergebnisse verschiedeneer